Considering UV Treatments? Assessment comes first.

 #

-UV treatment isn't suitable for everyone.
+UV treatments (sunbeds) aren't suitable for everyone.
 Factors such as skin type, medical history, medications, previous UV exposure, and individual risk factors all need to be carefully considered before treatment is recommended.

 At Lafont Advanced Skin Clinic, we don't take a one-size-fits-all approach.
 Every client undergoes a consultation and skin assessment to help determine suitability and ensure treatment recommendations are made within a clinical skin health framework.